reasonml/reasonml.github.io/docs/variant.md

   | Empty;
 ```

-The constructors are now like functions that accept their data as arguments.
+The constructors can now accept their data as arguments.
+Creating a linked
-Creating a linked list `[1, 2, 3]` looks like:
+list `[1, 2, 3]` looks like:

 ```reason
 let x = Node(1, Node(2, Node(3, Empty)));